(Written in November-December, 1913.)

 So that outside its white or European races it is clear the Empire has no general or equal citizenship, and that, far from being one, it is more divided racially against itself than are even opposing Asiatic and European nations which have the good fortune not to be united in a common imperial bond.

 The total white population of this incongruous mass in 1911 consisted of some 59,000,000 human beings made up of various national and racial strains, as against 66,000,000 of white men in the German Empire, the vast majority of them of German blood.
-And while the latter form a disciplined, self-contained, and self-supporting and self – defending whole, the former are swelled by Irish.
-French-Canadians, and Dutch South Africans who, according to Sir R. Edgcumbe, must be reckoned as “colored.”
+And while the latter form a disciplined, self-contained, and self-supporting and self-defending whole, the former are swelled by Irish, French-Canadians, and Dutch South Africans who, according to Sir R. Edgcumbe, must be reckoned as “coloured.”

 It is one thing to paint the map red, but you must be sure that your colors are fast and that the stock of paints won’t run out.
 England apart from her other perplexities is now faced with this prospect.
 Great Britain can no longer count on Ireland, that most prolifix source of supply of her army, navy, and industrial efforts during the last century, while she is faced with a declining birth-rate, due largely, be it noted, to the diminished influx of the Irish, a more prolific and virile race.
 While her internal powers of reproduction are failing, her ability to keep those already born is diminishing still more rapidly.
 Emigration threatens to remove the surplus of births over deaths.